tarantool/doc/sphinx/book/box/atomic.rst

 Despite their resemblance to implicit yield requests, :ref:`truncate <box_space-truncate>` and :ref:`drop <box_space-drop>` do not cause implicit yield.
-Despite their resemblance to functions of the fio package, functions of the :ref:`os <os-package>` package do not cause implicit yield.
+Despite their resemblance to functions of the fio module, functions of the :ref:`os <os-module>` module do not cause implicit yield.
 Despite its resemblance to commit, :ref:`rollback <atomic-box_rollback>` does not enable yields.